 threadingmodules.
 Note that threads will be joined by the runtime when the request ends so the threads cannot run past the end of the request.

-Code running on a manual scaling instance can start a background thread that can outlive the request that spawns it.
+Code running on manual or basic scaling instances can start a background thread that can outlive the request that spawns it.
 This allows instances to perform arbitrary periodic or scheduled tasks or to continue working in the background after a request has returned to the user.

 A background thread's